Chasing waterfalls in New Jersey is definitely a great outdoor activity.

 If you happen to visit New Jersey during any other season, they are accessible year-round and beautiful any time of year.

-Boontoon Falls are situated just off the main street in Boontoon.
+Boonton Falls are situated just off the main street in Boonton.

 These falls are easily accessible from each direction of the Rockaway River, inside Grace Lord Park.